DavidCico/A-library-to-generate-turbulence-from-inlet-boundary-condition-for-OpenFOAM-2.3.X/README.md

-# A-library-to-generate-turbulence-from-inlet-boundary-condition-for-OpenFOAM-2.3.0
+# A-library-to-generate-turbulence-from-inlet-boundary-condition-for-OpenFOAM-2.3.X
-This repository contains a turbulence generator for inlet boundary condition in OpenFOAM 2.3.0.
+This repository contains a turbulence generator for inlet boundary condition in OpenFOAM 2.3.X.

+## Prerequisites

+<p align="justify">This library is developed for OpenFOAM 2.3.X, and requires the latter version of the Open Source CFD Toolbox.
+For more information on how to install this version, the reader is referred to <a href="https://sites.google.com/site/foamguides/installation/installing-openfoam-2-3-x">this web page</a>.</p>

 Compile using:
     wmake libso